hbk91/2021StudyNotes/Series63_Prep.md

 - Under Federal law, crimes involving securities fraud are felonies punishable upto 20 yrs in prison + USD 5 mil in fines
 - Under USA, crimes involving securities fraud are punishable upto 3 yrs in prison + USD 5,000 in fines
 - **An administrator can seek evidence across state lines and issue subpoena, but can't issue a search warrant or an injunction**
-- An administrator can't require filing fo advertising/sales literature for federal securities
+- An administrator can't require filing of advertising/sales literature for federal securities
 - An administrator can require reports at a frequency of only quarterly or more, but not monthly

 ### **Rescission Offer:**